 But I can see why Buffet lauded Winning so lavishly.

 I thoroughly enjoyed Winning and found much, much wisdom in it.

 This book is really, really good.

-If you want to build a business, if want to be a leader, or if you are looking to learn more what you must do to raise through the ranks, I can only recommend this book.
+If you want to build a business, if you want to be a leader, or if you are looking to learn more about what you must do to rise through the ranks, I can only recommend this book.